Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Membership and Conduct:

-• Membership fees are due under the chosen plan, and any changes to membership status must be communicated per the academy's policies.
+• Membership fees required under the selected plan, and any change of membership status must be done in accordance with the academies regulations.

 Practicing and Participation: